 Well, that's bad.

-Um ex uh admiral, I guess maybe are you always an admiral?
+Ex-Admiral, I guess maybe, are you always an admiral?

-He was telling News Nation that uh that uh Trump should definitely give the Ukraine Tomahawk missiles so it can go after Putin's oil and gas capabilities.
+But the former NATO Supreme Allied Commander, guy named Admiral James Stavridas, he was telling News Nation that Trump should definitely give the Ukraine tomahawk missiles so it can go after Putin's oil and gas capabilities.

 So what do you think of that?